roger077/Pokedex-Janto-EF/README.md

 ---

-# Pokedex Kanto - PokéAPI Entity Framework Project
+# Pokedex Kanto with Framework Project

 This project utilizes Entity Framework to create a database for Pokémon and their types, establishing a many-to-many relationship between them.
 The initial step involves populating the database by utilizing the LoadFromAPI function.
 This function fetches data from the PokéAPI (https://pokeapi.co/) and loads it into the database.